 It has now become imperative from social and economic perspective to ensure such tourism infrastructure that is accessible to all.
 People with disabilities as well as aged people are more than willing to enjoy the accessible travel experiences and explore beautiful destinations across the world.

 Photo courtesy of the Bureau of Land Management for Oregon and Washington

 In March 2012, Washington, DC celebrated its 20th anniversary of the Environmental Film Festival.
-This film festival has become one of the world’s largest and most influential showcases of environmental films.
-The Festival presents a diverse selection of high quality environmental films, including many national and world premieres.
-Executive Director … Read more Read moreThe World Accessible Sports Events & Festivals Sustainability
+This Environmental film festival has become one of the world’s largest and most influential showcases of environmental films.
+The Environmental Festival presents a diverse selection of high quality environmental films, including many national and world premieres. … Read more Read moreThe World Accessible Sports Events & Festivals Sustainability

-Today we will share positive vibes from a Paralympic Champion, race into London 2012 with a remarkable person and special athlete, and “Hurdle Adversity” with a leading Paralympic Advocate, athlete and motivational speaker.
-Meet Tony Volpentest.
-Tony achieved his dream of running in the Olympics, becoming a four-time Paralympic Gold … Read more Read moreThe World Accessible Sports
+Tony Volpentest Today we will share positive vibes from a Paralympic Champion, race into London 2012 with a remarkable person and special athlete, and “Hurdle Adversity” with a leading Paralympic Advocate, athlete and motivational speaker.
+Meet Tony Volpentest, a Paralympian with an inspiring story.
+Tony achieved his dream of running … Read more Read moreThe World Accessible Sports

 This broadcast is a favorite legacy show that we produced under our old name Travel’n On and before re-branding as WORLD FOOTPRINTS.
-Victor Pineda, founder of the Victor Pineda Foundation, has traveled the world on a mission to promote the rights and dignities of children and young people with disabilities. … Read more Read moreUnited States Accessible Social Responsibility
+Meet Victor Pineda, who is working for young people with disabilities.
+Victor Pineda, founder of the Victor Pineda Foundation, has traveled the world on a mission to promote … Read more Read moreUnited States Accessible Social Responsibility